Poagesh/Poagesh/README.md

-<h1 align="center">Hi 👋, I'm Poagesh N</h1>
+<h1 align="center">Hi 👋, I'm Poagesh N.</h1>
 <h3 align="center">A Engineer.
 Explorer.
 On a mission to build and optimize intelligent systems.</h3>

-- 🤝 I’m looking to collaborate on **large scale and impactfull projects**
+- 🤝 I’m looking to collaborate on **intresting, challenging and impactfull projects!**

-- 💬 Ask me about **Full Stack Development, Artificial Intelligence, DevOps, and anything related to tech**
+- 💬 Ask me about **Full Stack Development, Artificial Intelligence, DevOps, and anything related to tech!**

 - 📫 How to reach me **poageshn@gmail.com**